YOUNG LEADERS FOR HEALTH

 Leadership is about social influence, it is about driving change.
 Change which shall benefit the public.

-With privilege comes social responsibility and accountability.
-Thus, leadership at Young Leaders for Health includes listening and mutual empowerment.
+Leadership at Young Leaders for Health includes listening and mutual empowerment.

 Furthermore, we believe that it is vital to engage young people throughout the design and delivery of global public goods, particularly on issues that affect their right to good health and well-being.
 Hence, Young Leaders for Health continues to work on establishing innovative partnerships and its innovation-driven platform so that young people can share their experiences and ideas to monitor and drive change on the Sustainable Development Goals pertaining to the achievement of Universal Health Coverage.